TanStack/query/docs/react/plugins/broadcastQueryClient.md

   /** This is the unique channel name that will be used
    * to communicate between tabs and windows */ broadcastChannel?: string
+  /** Options for the BroadcastChannel API */ options?: BroadcastChannelOptions
 }
 ```